madara-tribe/EMA-RepConv-image-classification/README.md

-# ResNeXt-RepConv-Classification
+# Abstract

+This is a program for image Classification task.

+With this program, it is possible to get higher accuracy than simple image Classification ones. because there are many methods good for image Classification task.

+This time, ResNeXt and RepConv are used for the main model.

+# model : ResNeXt + RepConv
 Classification task sample with ResNeXt and RepConv model

 <b>How to place RepConv in ResNet</b>